 1st floor lockers

-If you need to get some cash, you can use the Seven Bank ATM in the 7-Eleven Store by the 1st floor exit.
-7-Eleven ATMs have English guidance and are easy to use.
-They accept Visa, Plus, MasterCard, Maestro, Cirrus, UnionPay, American Express, JCB, Discover, and Diners Club International.
+If you need cash, you can use the Seven Bank ATM in the 7-Eleven store by the 1st floor exit.
+Seven Bank ATMs have English guidance and accept many overseas cards, including Visa/Plus, Mastercard/Maestro/Cirrus, UnionPay, American Express, JCB, Discover and Diners Club.

 7-Eleven on the 1st floor has an ATM